rahulunair/dead_urls/README.md

 URLs that did not return responses are listed as part of stats at the end of the run.

-Examples,
+###Examples

-To search the current directory for md/rst docs and scan the URLs in them use,
+To search the current directory for md/rst docs and scan the URLs in them use:

 ```
 ./check.sh
 ```

-To search a specific path, use,
+To search a specific path, use:

 ```
 ./check.sh /opt/path_to_doc